to be a happy parent.

 We keep an eye on your ovaries and how the follicles are developing with blood tests and ultrasounds.
 Your medication will be adjusted if needed.
 Our team will support you through these processes and make you as comfortable as we can.

 At Trucare, our fertility specialist uses the latest ultrasound technology to guide a needle into each ovary.
-It’s delicate work where every millimeter counts, and this is where the experience of our specialists pay off.
+It’s delicate procedure where every millimeter counts, and this is where the experience of our specialists pay off.
 You can’t see an egg with the naked eye, they’re contained in the fluid within the follicles in your ovaries.
 The specialist removes the fluid from the follicles that look like they’ve grown enough to have an egg inside.

 Recovery takes about 30 minutes and you’ll be able to walk out on your own.
 It’s a good idea to have a support person with you as you won’t be able to drive after the procedure.

 Our fertility specialist gives our embryologist the eggs they have retrieved, still in the fluid from the follicles of the ovaries.
 The scientists use powerful microscopes to find the eggs in the fluid so they can be removed.

-It’s important the eggs are fertilised quickly.
-The eggs and some sperm are placed in a dish.
-They have the chance to find each other and fertilise like they would naturally within your body.
+The eggs and some sperm are placed in a dish where they have the chance to find each other and fertilise like they would naturally within your body.
 However for men with low sperm count and poor motility, the sperm cells can be directly injected into the egg (ICSI) which would aid fertilization.

-If the sperm fertilizes the egg, it becomes an embryo.
-Our scientists put the embryo into a special incubator where the conditions for growth and development are perfect.
-Our scientists keep an eye on the embryos over 5-6 days.
+A fertilized egg becomes an embryo and these embryos are placed inside an incubator where the conditions for growth and development are perfect.
+Our scientists monitor the growth of these embryos for a period of 5-6 days.